JetSetIlly/Gopher2600/README.md

 this key as the `key below the Escape key`.

-What this key is differs from keyboard to keyboard - in the UK it is the `back tick` key while on US keyboards it is the `tilde` key.
+What this key is differs from keyboard to keyboard - in the UK it is the `back tick` key while on US keyboards it is the `tilde` key; and on the standard German T1 keyboard it is the degree/circumflex key.
 Regardless, the key was chosen because it the same key that is used by default in `Stella`.

 ## Debugger